ShadowSpeak

 What I Learned

-- How to build a complete full-stack application from database schema to deployed frontend
+- How to build a complete full-stack application from database schema design to deployed production frontend

-- How to work with browser APIs (MediaRecorder) and cloud services (Azure Blob Storage)
+- How to work with browser APIs (MediaRecorder) and multiple cloud services (Azure Blob, Azure Speech, Cloudinary)

-- How to manage complex UI state using reducer patterns and state machines
+- How to manage complex UI state using reducer patterns and context

-- How to design relational database schemas with proper foreign keys and constraints
+- How to design relational database schemas with proper foreign keys, constraints, and indexes for query performance